pollomarzo/twitter-tracker/README.md

 # Twitter Tracker

 A simple analysis tool for tweets, focused on geo-location.
-We made this for the 2020-2021 Course of Software Engineering.
-If you wish to test this yourself, read `instructions.md`.
+We made this for the 2020-2021 Course of Software Engineering of the University of Bologna.
+If you wish to test this yourself, read `dev-instructions.md`.
-Otherwise, you can see our public instance (here)[http://34.65.106.228:8080/].
+Because of hosting costs, we cannot keep a public instance for you to play around with.
+Here are some screenshots, though.

 Because of technical limitations with Twitter Developer API, requests are rate limited to 15 every 10 minutes.
-So remember that if you play with it too much you'll ruin the fun for everyone else.
+So remember that if you play with it too much you'll have to wait a while until twitter chooses to give you access again.

 ## Development Process